-- Have high regard to the need for passwords on phones - Consider the protection offered by a satellite phone, despite the higher cost - Sophisticated surveillance methods are used to scan email traffic so ensure all mail received is 'sanitised' - Don't use your cell phone in an incident if at all possible - Know how to contact a specific individual at the local embassy 24/7, someone who knows you well and whom you can trust - Never leave home without giving an expected return time, and if you are prevented from returning at that expected time for good reason, let your spouse know of the delay
+- Have high regard to the need for passwords on phones - Consider the protection offered by a satellite phone, despite the higher cost - Sophisticated surveillance methods are used to scan email traffic so ensure all mail received is 'sanitised' - Don't use your cell phone in an incident if at all possible - Know how to contact a specific individual at the local embassy 24/7, someone who knows you well and whom you can trust - Never leave home without giving an expected return time, and if you are prevented from returning at that expected time for good reason, let your spouse know of the delay are considered.
+That should involve working through the checklist section of this guide with the prospective mission partner and determining how compliance with HSWA requirements will be met.
 It should also include recording how further hazards and risks will be identified and how near misses and incidents are reported and to whom.